ROBIN2811/Superstore-Sales-Europe-/README.md

 I have provided the dashboard [Superstore (EU).twb]
 ## Conclusion
-The analysis offers valuable insights for optimizing sales strategies and improving overall performance.
+'The analysis offers valuable insights for optimizing sales strategies and improving overall performance.'

 I have provided a summary report for this project [Superstore (EU).pdf]
 ## Further development if needed: